domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 ## Fire and Ice
 Some say the world will end in fire,
-Some say in ice.
+some say in ice.
 From what I’ve tasted of desire
 I hold with those who favor fire.
 But if it had to perish twice,
 I think I know enough of hate
-To say that for destruction ice
+to say that for destruction ice
-Is also great
+is also great
-And would suffice.
+and would suffice.

 by Robert Frost